Pilea, Chinese Money Plant

 Requires a little TLC

-These plants need bright indirect light to maintain growth.
-In winter these plants need a lot light to maintain their growth.
+These plants need bright indirect light to thrive.
+In winter, your Pilea will need a lot of light to maintain their growth.

 These plants should be watered when the top few cm of soil are dry.
 Never leave the plant sitting in water, the amount of water will depend on the light the plant gets.
 The best way to access water needs is by judging the weight of the plant: lighter planters means its dry and will need watering.